dinukaj91/rocket-chat-aws-ecs/README.md

 ### Step 4: Rocket Chat and Application Loadbalancer Listener

-Finaly you can bring up the rocket-chat application by running the terraform init/apply commands in the rocket-chat/production folder
+Finaly you can bring up the rocket-chat application by running the terraform init/apply commands in the rocket-chat/production folder.
 This pulls a rocket chat image from docker hub and starts a rocket chat service/task in the ecs cluster created in the second step.
 It also creats a target group and a load balancer listener used to connect to the application by users.
 You can use the dns name of the load balancer to connec to rocket chat.